csatuic/cs361-website/docs/labs/lab14.md

 2. To setup conditional variable, call `pthread_cond_init(pthread_cond_t *restrict cond, const pthread_condattr_t *restrict attr)`.

-3. Calling `pthread_cond_wait(pthread_cond_t *restrict cond, pthread_mutex_t *restrict mutex)` will suspend the calling thread till a condition becomes true.
-We can continuously check for a condition using a `while` loop.
-It is important to have a lock acquired before calling the `pthread_cond_wait` function.
+3. Calling `pthread_cond_wait(pthread_cond_t *restrict cond, pthread_mutex_t *restrict mutex)` will suspend the calling thread until it's instructed to wake up by another thread.
+Unfortunately, it's POSSIBLE for your thread to be woken up by the operating system without the condition being true.
+Thus, best practice is to wait inside a while loop that checks for the condition that the thread cares about.
+Note that this is different from "busy waiting" using a spin lock.

-4. The function call `pthread_cond_signal(pthread_cond_t *cond)` shall unblock the thread blocked on conditional variable.
-This is usually called after performing the actions that make the condition true.
-This is the same condition for which the previous thread is waiting.
-You can also check out `pthread_cond_broadcast(pthread_cond_t *cond)`.
+4. The function call `pthread_cond_signal(pthread_cond_t *cond)` shall unblock **one** thread blocked on a conditional variable.
+Once unblocked, the woken-up thread will wait until it can reacquire the lock, and then it will move on with the mutex acquired.
+If you'd like **every** thread waiting on a given condition variable to wake up (instead of only one), you can use `pthread_cond_broadcast(pthread_cond_t *cond)`.

 5. The following code is an example of conditional variables: